 The poignant story behind the ‘ghost village’ of Tyneham, abandoned during World War II, will stay with you long after you have walked around its crumbling homes and forgotten farmland.

-Evacuated in 1943 so that the British Army could use the area for training purposes, the village soon fell into ruin.
+Evacuated in 1943 so that the British Army could use the area for training purposes, the village soon fell into disrepair.
 However the church and school room are still mostly intact, having been carefully restored.
-You can walk around them, discovering their history, the last pages of schoolwork and children’s names on pegs carefully preserved in this village that simply stopped in time.
+You can walk around them, discovering their history, including the last pages of schoolwork and children’s names on pegs preserved in this village that simply stopped in time.

 Information is displayed throughout the village about the families that once lived in Tyneham, and what life was like for them in this seemingly idyllic, yet remote spot.
 Nestled deep within the Purbeck Hills the story of these villagers who never returned and their now deserted homes is an interesting insight into this area’s past.